joaquincamara/silver/README.md

 # Dev goals

-1. Add Trie tree logic for nested routes
-2. Add a middleware with the next feaures:
+1. Add a middleware with the next feaures:

 | Middleware handler | Description                                                             |
 | ------------------ | ----------------------------------------------------------------------- |